UtrechtUniversity/ricgraph/README.md

   or "With what organizations does that faculty collaborate?".
   It uses a local Large Language Model.
   Status: planning stage (pre-alpha).
+* A project with six students from the University of Applied Sciences, Utrecht, that aims to [create a general harvester for Ricgraph](docs/ricgraph_outreach.md#ricgraph-projects-with-students).
+  It will remove a lot of code duplication in the harvest scripts, and will make it easier to add new harvest sources.
+  Status: planning stage (pre-alpha).
-* A project that uses
-  [AI and Large Language Models to cluster and visualize large amounts of research information](docs/ricgraph_outreach.md#ricgraph-projects-with-students).
+* A project with a student from the University of Applied Sciences, Utrecht, that aims to use [AI and Large Language Models to find topics and visualize large amounts of research information](docs/ricgraph_outreach.md#ricgraph-projects-with-students).
   It assigns *topics* to publications, data sets, and software.
 By selecting a number of topics, research results are